avohns/python-latex-moodle-quiz/README.md

       \item {x+y}
     \end{{numerical}}""")
     ```
-1. Each question cointains some variables (e.g. `x`and `y`in the example above) which are dynamically changed with each iteration of the `for` loop creating a different question with each iteration.
+1. Each question contains some variables (e.g. `x`and `y`in the example above) which are dynamically changed with each iteration of the `for` loop creating a different question with each iteration.

 Limitations
 ===========